LuoQuestionmark/pharo-exercise-2025/README.md

 ### Tests

 I built three tests in the class `SparseMatrixTest`, to test if the matrix can be converted correctly on both direction.
-While I can launch them correctly one by one in the playground, I did have some trouble to launch them with the tool `Dr. Test`.